Clinical Negligence: Liability For Common Types Of Medical Negligence Claim

-What is a clinical negligence claim for compensation?
+What is a clinical negligence claim?

-“Clinical” – this refers to the medical and dental professions.
+“Clinical” – refers to the medical and dental professions.
 It includes doctors, consultants, nurses, the NHS, dentists, the ambulance service etc.

 There are many different types of clinical negligence you can claim compensation for including: